Running Shots

 Laguna Beach @ Corona Del Mar Invite.

 Eric's first race -Frosh-Soph.
-Inspired by Dave Wottle, Eric wears a white-cap.
 Eric sets a new course record for freshman, breezing home with a 11:04 clocking, 40 seconds ahead of second place.
+Inspired by Dave Wottle, Eric wears a white-cap (Link to '72 Oly race).

 Eric is Varsity from this point on.